 A great display of patriotism was on display throughout the night with American flag banners and U.S. Marine Corps color guard.
 The Crusaders donned camouflage sweaters in recognition of military night and those who are serving or have served in the armed forces.
 Groton-Dunstable's defense limited Shrewsbury to fewer than 30 shots for the first time this season.
 The Crusaders owned a 25-21 edge on goal in the win.

 Throughout the season, Groton-Dunstable has had the track record of being the team who strikes first, most often in the first period.
 Hard, clean hitting was on display as the Crusaders' game plan was to frustrate the Colonials top skaters.
-Groton-Dunstable's bench consistently
+Groton-Dunstable's bench consistently hollered to put a body on the puck carrier and outdo the Colonials in the physical game.

 The Crusaders owned a decisive shots-on-goal advantage in the first period, outshooting the Colonials 9-3.
 Groton-Dunstable had some quality chances on net.
 Kenny tried his luck at a wraparound.
 Shrewsbury netminder Shane Gorrie stymied the attempt, making it look easy.
 Groton-Dunstable continued to keep Gorrie under pressure when Kip Strong took an Adam Kmetz offering and tried to tip it in from the back side of goal, but Gorrie stonewalled that chance with 3:05 left to play.